Wingstop (WING) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Wingstop as it approaches its next earnings report date.
-This is expected to be August 2, 2023.
-On that day, Wingstop is projected to report earnings of $0.50 per share, which would represent year-over-year growth of 11.11%.
-Our most recent consensus estimate is calling for quarterly revenue of $104.27 million, up 24.45% from the year-ago period.
+Wingstop will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
+In that report, analysts expect Wingstop to post earnings of $0.50 per share.
+This would mark year-over-year growth of 11.11%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $104.27 million, up 24.45% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Wingstop.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.81% higher.
-Wingstop is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.78% higher within the past month.
+Wingstop currently has a Zacks Rank of #2 (Buy).

-Meanwhile, WING's PEG ratio is currently 4.48.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants industry currently had an average PEG ratio of 1.97 as of yesterday's close.
+It is also worth noting that WING currently has a PEG ratio of 4.52.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Restaurants was holding an average PEG ratio of 2.03 at yesterday's closing price.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 23, which puts it in the top 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 29, putting it in the top 12% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.